zgramming/Attendance-Application-MapBox/README.md

 ## Configuration Project

-Change Mapbox API Key with your in `global_template/lib/variable/config/app_config.dart`
+Change Mapbox API Key with your in `global_template/lib/variable/config/app_config.dart`.
+It will be used for autocompleted Search Address

 ```
   static const mapBoxApiKey ='YOUR API KEY';
 ```

 ## Installing